 There are already many different types of DLTs into play, and hopefully, we will be able to see more additions in the newer future.
 But for now, shifting to distributed ledger implementation would be the wisest choice for any kind of growth.

-Chapter-3: Different Types of DLTs and How They Work
+Chapter-3: Different Types of Distributed Ledger Technology and How They Work

+First, we need to take a look at the blockchain definition.
 It’s one of the most popular types of DLTs out there.
-The blockchain is a type of DLT where transaction records are kept in the ledger as a chain of blocks.
+Blockchain is a type of DLT where transaction records are kept in the ledger as a chain of blocks.
 Think of it as a long list of records.
-But not literal blocks, here when we are saying the chain of blocks we mean any kind of digital information that is stored in the database.
+But not literal blocks, here when we are saying the chain of blocks, we mean any kind of digital information that is stored in the database.

 Here, digital information makes up the blocks.
 Usually, they have three different kinds of parts –